-57. OUTSTANDING SOUND
+60. OUTSTANDING SOUND: DOCUMENTARY

-This category is open to individuals who make a significant contribution to the audio portion of a news or documentary program, one that enhances viewer understanding or appreciation of the telecast.
+This category is open to individuals who make a significant contribution to the audio portion of a documentary, one that enhances viewer understanding or appreciation of the program.
 Eligible disciplines include sound recording, sound editing, sound design and sound mixing.
 Note: All submissions in this category MUST include a genuine stereo mix, NOT a dual channel mono mix.
 Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.

-Statue-eligible: Sound Recordist, Sound Mixer, Sound Editor, Sound Designer.
+Statue-eligible: Sound Recordist, Sound Mixer, Sound Editor, Sound Designer and derivative positions on a case-by-case basis.

-58. OUTSTANDING LIGHTING DIRECTION AND SCENIC DESIGN
+61. OUTSTANDING LIGHTING DIRECTION: DOCUMENTARY

-This category is open to individuals who make a significant contribution to the lighting and/or scenic design of a news broadcast or documentary program.
+This category is open to individuals who make a significant contribution to the lighting direction of a documentary.
 Lighting Directors are those responsible for the creative direction of the lighting of a studio or remote site.
-Scenic Designers are responsible for the design and placement of scenery and scenic elements in the studio or field.
-Statue eligible individuals are those that play a significant role in conceptualizing and /or executing the lighting direction and/ or scenic design, as opposed to executives who oversee or approve the work.
-The material submitted must be new material for 2022.
+Statue eligible individuals are those that play a significant role in conceptualizing and /or executing the lighting direction, as opposed to executives who oversee or approve the work.
+The material submitted must be new material for 2023.
 Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.

-Statue-eligible: Lighting Director, Scenic Designer, and derivative positions on a case-by-case basis.
+Statue-eligible: Lighting Director and derivative positions on a case-by-case basis.